-HMRC - OT18620 - Risk Assessment - Mandatory Work, Projects And Campaigns
+HMRC - OT18620 - PRT Compliance: Risk Assessment - Mandatory Work, Projects And Campaigns

 The position on mandatory work, projects and campaigns is explained at TCRM2450.

 Specific mandatory work in PRT includes the obligation to calculate Tax Reference Prices for all non arms length sales or disposals of oil.
 Companies are obliged to complete PRT 1A Returns.
 To enable LB Oil & Gas to calculate statutory values for its customers, clarification may have to be sought in respect of such returns from Low Risk companies.